nicholasphair/nicholasphair.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome.
 My name is Nick and this is my site.
-I am a second year PhD student in the Department of Computer Science at the University of Virginia.
+I am a third year PhD student in the Department of Computer Science at the University of Virginia.
 I am a member of the [LESS lab][4] advised by Professor [Kevin Sullivan][5].
 Before starting at UVA I worked as a senior software engineer at CCRi in Charlottesville, Va.